carpentries-incubator/SDC-EEGLAB/_episodes/02-intro_Matlab.md

 ~~~
 {: .source}

-With a few commands we can replicate the effect of calculating and Event Related Potential (ERP).
+With a few commands we can replicate the effect of calculating an Event Related Potential (ERP).
 First we create a three dimensional array of random numbers.
-Note that segmented EEG data dakes this form in EEGLAB, where rows are channels, columns are time samples and pages are epochs.
+Note that segmented EEG data takes this form in EEGLAB, where rows are channels, columns are time samples and pages are epochs.
 ~~~
 y=rand(3,1000,600);
 ~~~